Ishqbaaz New PROMO: Shivaay-Anika’s Tashan Begins; Surbhi Promises Double ‘Tadi’ & Less ‘Michmichi’

 On the other hand, Anika also warns Shivaay in her style, and leaves the place.
 Ankit Raj is shown watching the whole scene!

-Additi and Ankit’s looks
+Additi & Ankit’s looks

 Both Additi and Ankit are shown stylish.
 Additi is seen in a shimmery gold dress and long dangling earrings, while Ankit Raj, who plays the role of her brother, is seen donning a blue suit witnessing the scene.